jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 - Cell counts for old algae carboys and new algae carboys
 - Read papers to learn how to use a technique for obtaining and culturing Perkinsus

+**Notes about P. marinus**
+- The optimum salinity for P. marinus to thrive is 25-30 ppt

 **Cell Counts for Old and New Algae Carboys**
 *Note: Maximum concentration for T. chuii is 30x10^6 cells/mL*
 - Tetrasemis chuii